 Management of Workspaces and access control

 In order to be able to store files, the user has to create a workspace and save the access information (unique identifier WS_ID and symmetric encryption key WS_ENC_KEY) in his User Manifest.

-- Provide access data (WS_ID and WS_ENC_KEY) to the Workspace Manifest.
-That is done using a mechanism sending encrypted messages between users and handled automatically by the Parsec client.
+Provide access data (WS_ID and WS_ENC_KEY) to the Workspace Manifest.
+This is done by sending encrypted messages between users and is handled automatically by the Parsec client.
 The new user then stores that information in its User Manifest ;

 Inform the metadata server that a new user can read (and, where applicable, write) the elements linked to a given workspace.